-Information presented in Figures 1-15 through 1-17 reflect information contained in DWR's well completion report database, which contains information about the majority of wells drilled after 1947.
+Information presented in Figure 1-18 through Figure 1-20 reflects information contained in DWR's well completion report database, which contains information about the majority of wells drilled after 1947.
 However, some wells may not have been reported to DWR (potentially up to 30 percent of the total), and therefore are not included in the database or in these figures.
 Furthermore, designations of each well as a domestic, production, or public well were developed by DWR based on information contained in the well completion reports and have not been modified for this document.
+In addition, the database includes wells which have been abandoned or destroyed but have not been noted as such.